Sydney-Informatics-Hub/Somatic-ShortV/README.md

 # User guide

-The following will perform somatic short variant calling for all samples present in `<cohort>.config`.
+This pipeline will perform [GATK4's Somatic Short Variant Discovery](https://gatk.broadinstitute.org/hc/en-us/articles/360035894731-Somatic-short-variant-discovery-SNVs-Indels-) (SNVs and Indels) best practices workflows for all samples present in `<cohort>.config`.

 __!
 After setting up, change into and submit jobs from the `Somatic-ShortV` directory__.